sali6798/mgr-react/README.md

 - [React Facebook Login](https://www.npmjs.com/package/react-facebook-login)
 - Icon made by [Freepik](https://www.flaticon.com/authors/freepik) from www.flaticon.com
 - Favicons created from https://favicon.io/

+## Future Developments
+- Add sample pack hosting
+- Send links to artists for signup that'll link them to a group automatically, so manager doesn't have to wait for artists to create an account before adding them to a group
+- Search for users only within your company, currently searches whole database
+- Create more seamless social media posting direct from application
+- Get necessary approvals from Twitter and Facebook

 ## Deployed Site
 - Client Side: https://mgr-talent.herokuapp.com/